codacy-open-source-projects-scans/wget/docs/wget2.md

   If the server is using session cookies to track user authentication, the above will not work because `--save-cookies` will not save them (and neither will browsers) and the cookies.txt file will be empty.
-In that case use --keep-session-cookies along with --save-cookies to force saving of session cookies.
+In that case use `--keep-session-cookies` along with `--save-cookies` to force saving of session cookies.

 ### `--method=HTTP-Method`

-  For the purpose of RESTful scripting, Wget2 allows sending of other HTTP Methods without the need to explicitly set them using --header=Header-Line.
-Wget2 will use whatever string is passed to it after --method as the HTTP Method to the server.
+  For the purpose of RESTful scripting, Wget2 allows sending of other HTTP Methods without the need to explicitly set them using `--header=Header-Line`.
+Wget2 will use whatever string is passed to it after `--method` as the HTTP Method to the server.

 ### `--body-data=Data-String`, `--body-file=Data-File`

   Must be set when additional data needs to be sent to the server along with the Method specified using `--method`.
-  `--body-data` sends string as data, whereas --body-file sends the contents of file.
+  `--body-data` sends string as data, whereas `--body-file` sends the contents of file.
 Other than that, they work in exactly the same way.

   Currently, `--body-file` is not for transmitting files as a whole.
 Wget2 does not currently support "multipart/form-data" for transmitting data; only "application/x-www-form-urlencoded".
-In the future, this may be changed so that wget2 sends the --body-file as a complete file instead of sending its contents to the server.
+In the future, this may be changed so that wget2 sends the `--body-file` as a complete file instead of sending its contents to the server.
-  Please be aware that Wget2 needs to know the contents of BODY Data in advance, and hence the argument to --body-file should be a regular file.
-See --post-file for a more detailed explanation.
-Only one of --body-data and --body-file should be specified.
+  Please be aware that Wget2 needs to know the contents of BODY Data in advance, and hence the argument to `--body-file` should be a regular file.
+See `--post-file` for a more detailed explanation.
+Only one of `--body-data` and `--body-file` should be specified.

   If Wget2 is redirected after the request is completed, Wget2 will suspend the current method and send a GET request till the redirection is completed.
 This is true for all redirection response codes except 307 Temporary Redirect